smplcod/acpc/README.md

 5. Mark completed sub-tasks with a checked box; leave incomplete ones unchecked.
 6. Keep "Features ToDo" up to date whenever task statuses change.
 7. Keep the "Now" and "ACP+Charts" sections up to date.
+8. Maintain the "Принципы" subsection under "Recommendations from bot":
+   - List each principle as a bullet item.
+   - Nest sub-tasks with checkboxes under the relevant principle when a specific implementation is required.

 # Project details